stevejgordon/ProgNetWorkshop2019/activities/01-Create-Benchmark.md

 5. Create a public class called, KeyParserBenchmarks to hold your benchmarks.

+*Hint: Ensure your class is attributed correctly to include the `MemoryDiagnoser`*

-6. Create a benchmark method which will benchmark the execution time and memory allocations of the 'GetDelimiterCount' method on the KeyParser.
+6. Create a benchmark method which will benchmark the 'GetDelimiterCount' method on the KeyParser.

 *Hint: Be careful to avoid measuring the allocation of the KeyParser instance itself*